114 and 118 Sprice Street

 In regard to the construction period and noise interference, ground stability for the neighbors of lot 114 and 118 Sprice Street: Due to the nature of the ground (wet area) in close proximity to the Fraser River, lot 114 and 118 will be compacted and piles will be added, including tree and ground removal.
 How will the process be for the neighbors adjacent to the lots?
 How is it ensured that current gardens, green spaces and fences stay intact?
 How will the proposed ground or elevation be situated, as the Howe Street elevation is currently 1.5 meters higher compared to the ground level of Sprice Street?
 Will the new development include an elevation slope with a sharp drop off to the neighbors?
 Is there a plan for rainwater drainage, as the lots 114 and 118 will most likely slope towards the adjacent lots, and direct the rainwater towards these lots?

-Nghia asked about 1 year ago
+Julia asked over 1 year ago

 Thank you for taking the time to send us your feedback on the 114 and 118 Sprice Street application.
 A fill permit will be required prior to any soil being deposited on the property.
 A report submitted by a geotechnical engineering is required as part of this permit application which would confirm that the fill placement can be carried out safety without causing damage to adjoining buildings or structures, infrastructure or undue settlement of lands, as well as that there will be no damage to adjacent structures from pile driving.
 No fill placement, excavation, shoring, erection, alteration, enlargement, repair, removal, move or demolition of any building or structure, part thereof, shall be commenced or undertaken without a permit being first obtained from the City.